 Throughout the country, the trend is shifting away from this traditional schedule, and to shared custody, or equally shared parenting, in which time between the parents is split approximately 50/50.
 Here is some research on why experts believe equally shared parenting is best for children.

 New York is known for its high number of attorneys who like to instigate high-conflict divorces.
 While this may be true, that is far from your only option.
-New York is a pioneer in mediated divorces, in which both spouses have an attorney, and there is also a third attorney — and all the lawyers commit to keeping the case out of court, and resolving fairly and as amicably as possible.
-This is usually a lower-cost option that going to trial.
+New York is a pioneer in collaborative divorces, in which both spouses have an attorney, and there is also a third attorney — and all the lawyers commit to keeping the case out of court, and resolving fairly and as amicably as possible.
+This is usually a lower-cost option than going to trial.

 If you hire an attorney, either your lawyer or your spouse's attorney will likely draft an agreement, which can then be filed as a binding divorce decree in the New York supreme court.
 Any future adjustments to child support or custody will be handled in New York family court.